PradCoder/Lispy/README.md

 # DevLisp
-A lisp built by following "Build your own lisp"
+A lisp built by following "Build your own lisp" by Daniel Holden